act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:2.4.9: # Link Purpose (Link Only) (AAA)
-    secondary: This success criterion is **stricter** than this rule.
+    secondary: This success criterion is **more strict** than this rule.
 This is because the rule also considers the context of the link, in addition to the link text.
-This is why some of the passed examples may not satisfy this success criterion.
+Some of the passed examples do not satisfy this success criterion.
 input_aspects:
   - DOM Tree
   - CSS Styling